jaegertracing/documentation/content/docs/next-release/operator.md

 A complete sample deployment is available at [`deploy/examples/business-application-injected-sidecar.yaml`](https://github.com/jaegertracing/jaeger-operator/blob/main/examples/business-application-injected-sidecar.yaml).

-When the sidecar is injected, the Jaeger Agent can then be accessed at its default location on `localhost`.
+When the sidecar is injected, **jaeger-agent** can then be accessed at its default location on `localhost`.

 ### Deployment-level Configurations for Injected Sidecars

-Since the sidecar may be injected in Deployments that are not managed by the jaeger-operator, many configurations that apply at the Deployment-level are not applied to a sidecar's Deployment *unless* they are specified under the agent node.
+Since the sidecar may be injected in Deployments that are not managed by the jaeger-operator, many configurations that apply at the Deployment-level are not applied to a sidecar's Deployment *unless* they are specified under **jaeger-agent** node.
 The following configurations are supported for the sidecar's Deployment:

 - Volumes (& VolumeMounts)
 - ImagePullSecrets